 The College Teaching Program prepares graduate students for academic teaching positions, and students are ready to teach in their field or discipline upon completion of program requirements.
 The transfer and relationship between theory and research and instructional practice is emphasized in all courses.

 This is a University-wide program coordinated by the Office of the Dean of the Graduate School and involving the Center for Excellence in Teaching and Learning as well as faculty members from many fields and disciplines.
 Two academic programs are offered: the cognate in college teaching and the certificate in college teaching.

 Applicants to the cognate program must have completed one year in a doctoral program at UNH and have the support and recommendation of their doctoral program coordinator.
-Students in terminal master's degree programs at UNH may be eligible to enroll in the cognate program.

 Test Scores: None